Send a transaction from L1 to L2

 // populate tx object

-const tx = await contract.populateTransaction.setGreeting(message);
+const tx = await contract.setGreeting.populateTransaction(message);

 // Estimate gas limit for L1-L2 tx

-const l2GasLimit = await l2provider.estimateGasL1(tx);
+const l2GasLimit = await l2Provider.estimateL1ToL2Execute({

 console.log(`L2 gasLimit ${l2GasLimit.toString()}`);